node-inspector/node-inspector/readme.md

 2. start Chrome

-  To use context menus (for conditional breakpoints, etc.) start Chrome with:
+  To use context menus (for conditional breakpoints, etc.) with:
-    --enable-experimental-extension-apis
+  > --enable-experimental-extension-apis

   OR to disable context menus
-    remove "experimental" from /front-end/mainfest.json
+  > remove "experimental" from /front-end/mainfest.json

 3. enable Developer mode from the Chrome extensions page